joseph-birara/alx-system_engineering-devops/README.md

-this repository is for tasko on shell basocs
+this repository is for tasko on shell more files are being added everyday.